pupil-labs/pupil-docs/user-docs/pupil-capture.md

 #### Fingertip Calibration

 Calibrate using your fingertip!
 Move your index finger into your field of view while looking at the fingertip.
+During the calibration, we suggest that the part between fingerprint and fingernail face toward world camera.

 This is a two step process:
 (1) calibrating for skin tone of the participant